The-Ronin-Project/interop-integration-pocs/data-loader/README.md

 Services in the `service` folder should be be able to be re-used by future data loaders, so avoid putting too much logic there.

-If needed, in the resources folder, update _mrns.txt_ with a list of mrns you're interested in loading data for.
-If you don't have any and you're interested in PSJ patients, you can pull some from [this](https://docs.google.com/spreadsheets/d/1o9Kl0uZ5rAxra_t1C598CPtVbi_GJdTd2sSnKsm35jI/edit#gid=490983879) Google sheet.
+If needed, in the resources folder, provide a _mrns.txt_ file with the patient MRN values you're interested in loading data for.
+_mrns.txt_ should contain one MRN per line in the file and no punctuation.
+If you don't have any MRNs and you're interested in PSJ patients, you can pull MRNs from [this](https://docs.google.com/spreadsheets/d/1o9Kl0uZ5rAxra_t1C598CPtVbi_GJdTd2sSnKsm35jI/edit#gid=490983879) Google sheet.

-While just playing around, you might comment out the `uploadFile()` calls in the `main()` function you are using and view the local output from `writeFile()` only.
+While just playing around with your new data loader, at any `writeAndUploadResources()` calls set `dryRun = true`
+and view the local output.
 Doing this avoids loading data into OCI that no one will use.

-For final runs, uncomment the `uploadFile()` calls.
+Another good practice while playing around is using a _mrns.txt_ file that you cut to only 5-6 lines.
+A full _mrns.txt_ file from one of our tenant spreadsheets can supply tens of thousands of MRNs.
+When you first sending request to a real tenant, try with 100 MRNs to see how long it takes per patient.

+For final runs, in any `writeAndUploadResources()` calls set `dryRun = false` and rename your full MRNs file to _mrns.txt_.

 Last but not least, click the run button next to ```fun main()``` in your data loader, then just sit back and watch the magic happen!